 I have also managed to write four blog posts, created two new gluten-free flour blends and five new recipes!

 I really have no idea what that is all about!
 Rest assured, it won’t last!

-Since posting pictures of said Christmas cake on various social media outlets I have been repeatedly asked what recipe I used so I thought I would quickly share it.
+Since posting pictures of the gluten free Christmas cake on various social media outlets I have been repeatedly asked what recipe I used so I thought I would quickly share it.

-I used this recipe on the BBC Good Food website and adapted it to make it gluten and dairy-free.
+I adapted this recipe on the BBC Good Food website to make it gluten free and dairy free.

 After soaking the fruits first thing in the morning I was super excited about the kids coming home and helping to make our special cake.

 Spying.
 See previous post.

 So my romantic dream of mixing up the Christmas cake together ended with me being spied on in the kitchen whilst listening to BBC Radio 6 Music for company.